Essential Practices for Quality Assurance and Control In Construction

 • Empowerment of Workers: Encourage employee performance by providing the right resources and tools to complete their jobs efficiently.

-• Effective Supplier and Material Management: Regularly check up on the stocked inventory to ensure that there are no issues and if there are any issues with the inventory provide the necessary repair or management needed.
+• Effective Supplier and Material Management: Regularly check up on the stocked inventory to ensure that there are no issues, and if there are any issues with the inventory, provide the necessary repair or management.

 • Continuous Improvement: Fostering a culture of constant improvement involves regularly assessing and refining quality control processes.

-• Engagement with Clients: Involving clients in the quality assurance process by seeking their input and addressing their concerns is essential.
-You can gather their input through the use of surveys and feedback forms.
+• Engagement with Clients: It is essential to involve clients in the quality assurance process by seeking their input and addressing their concerns.
+You can gather their input through surveys and feedback forms.

 Example Quality Assurance Plan